Avexen/exclusive-calculator-for-exclusive-people/README.md

-# exclusive-calculator-for-exclusive-people
+# special-calculator-for-special-people
-i hate the fedora linux, thanks for reading
+i hate the linux, windows and macos thanks for reading

 kurwa czemu to nie chce dzialac